-In order to apply for this visa, it will be required a certificate of enrolment from any Italian School where the au pair will be attending an Italian language course.
+To apply for this visa, a certificate of enrolment from any Italian School where the Au pair will be attending an Italian language course will be required.
 The course must be at least 20 hours per week.

-The visa will be issued for the length of time of the au pairs enrolment in the language school.
+Non-EU citizens must apply for a Finnish Embassy residence permit card before coming to Finland.
 The nationals of Australia and New Zealand can apply for a working holiday residence permit instead.

 - NIE number (Número de identidad de extranjero) if you are staying for longer than 3 months.
 This is a personal number issued for tax purposes

-Non-EU citizens must have a visa to work as an au pair, there are two options:
+Non-EU citizens must have a visa to work as an au pair.
+There are two options:

 - Non-profitable temporary residence permit (Autorizacion inicial de residencia temporal no lucrativa) – This permit allows you to travel to Spain.
 You have to prove that you can afford your stay and that you have health insurance that covers you during your stay.

-EU/EEA citizens do not need a visa to work as an au pair in Germany.
+EU/EEA citizens do not need a visa to work as an Au pair in Germany.
 They only must register for a temporary residence permit after they arrive.

-Future au pairs from Canada and the USA don’t need a visa, yet they must obtain a work permit in Germany.
-Citizens from Australia, Japan and New Zealand can apply for a Working Holiday Visa.
+Future Au pairs from Canada and the USA don’t need a visa, yet they must obtain a work permit in Germany.
+Citizens from Australia, Japan, and New Zealand can apply for a Working Holiday Visa.

 In Germany, you often will come across the Gebührenfrei Mastercard credit card, also known as Advanzia Mastercard Gold.
 This credit card is a perfect solution for most people in Germany, and it's...